Target Earth (video game): Release

 Certain scenes in Target Earth were censored.
 For example, a scene in which a comrade does not make it back to the ship in time and burns up in the planet's atmosphere was removed.
 The romantic relationship between Rex and Leana was downplayed.
 These scenes were restored in the remake.
 The Western localization of the second game in the Assault Suits series, Cybernator, was subject to censorship.
 The game is included on the Japanese Mega Drive Mini.
 The US version is accessible if the system is set to English.

+Reception

+The Japanese publication Micom BASIC Magazine ranked Assault Suit Leynos fourth in popularity in its June 1990 issue, and it received a 8.0967/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at the number 97 spot.
+It garnered an average reception from critics.

+Legacy

 Assault Suit Leynos 2 was released exclusively for the Sega Saturn in 1997, in Japan only.
 The gameplay is far more challenging as the shield cannot guard infinitely.

 A remake by Dracue Co., Ltd. was released for the PlayStation 4 in Japan in December 2015, and in North America/EU in July 2016.
 A Microsoft Windows port of the remake was released in August 2016.

-On June 30, 2022, the game was re-released on the Nintendo Switch Online + Expansion Pack.
+On June 30, 2022, the game was re-released on the Nintendo Switch's Nintendo Classics service.